Landscape design not growing

 Landscaping

-The answer to 'landscape design not growing' is that there are several common causes, including poor soil quality, inadequate sunlight, improper watering, and pest or disease issues.
-Symptoms may include stunted growth, yellowing or wilting leaves, and bare or patchy areas in the landscape.
+The answer to 'landscape design not growing' is that there are several common causes, including poor soil quality, inadequate sunlight, improper planting techniques, and insufficient watering.
+Symptoms may include stunted growth, yellowing or wilting leaves, and lack of flowering or fruiting.

 Sources